 Regardless of why Wes was there, the excessive force by the officers was not justified.
 It comes down to being their word against a man who can no longer speak for himself.

-I encouraged the author of that text above to connect with those active in Carolinas Copblock.
+I encouraged the author of that text above to connect with those active in Carolinas CopBlock.

 I find it interesting that the video wasn’t made public until after the “investigations” have been completed.
 Convenient for “the authorities” who tasked themselves with determining if their friends acted in the wrong.
 If they are really transparent then why not make all related evidence available immediately?

-This incident – in which a man’s life was extinguished – was apparently not thought not to be important enough for those involved to do a press release.
+This incident – in which a man’s life was extinguished – was apparently not thought to be important enough for those involved to do a press release.
 Might that have been different if the person killed had worn a badge?

-Ultimately, what Swilling is said to have done was throw a baseball point a glue gun.
+Ultimately, what Swilling is said to have done was throw a baseball and point a glue gun.
 I’d guess Abella and his comrade were more apt to shoot as they knew there’d likely be little personal ramification if they were in the wrong.